coder/coder/docs/templates/README.md

 - Ensure the resource has `curl` installed (alternatively, `wget` or `busybox`)
 - Ensure the resource can `curl` your Coder [access URL](../admin/configure.md#access-url)
-- Manually connect to the resource and check the agent logs (e.g., `kubectl exec`, `docker exec` or AWS console)
+- Manually connect to the resource and check the agent logs (for example, `kubectl exec`, `docker exec` or AWS console)
   - The Coder agent logs are typically stored in `/tmp/coder-agent.log`
   - The Coder agent startup script logs are typically stored in `/tmp/coder-startup-script.log`
   - The Coder agent shutdown script logs are typically stored in `/tmp/coder-shutdown-script.log`